Natalie Frank has a Ph.D. in clinical psychology and is Managing Editor for Novellas & Serials at LVP Publishers.

 The idealists would say that the person did not perceive the tree, so the tree does not exist.
 Few would argue that the idealist way of viewing the world takes the primacy of perception to an extreme.
 There is a difference between not perceiving something that is there and not perceiving something that is there which renders it not there.

-Native Realism vs. Indirect Realism and The Nature of Reality
+Naive Realism vs. Indirect Realism and The Nature of Reality

-Native realists assert that those who believe in indirect realism are lead astray by representations of reality that they believe they perceive but which are not true direct perceptions.
-For example, the image of a person in a photograph is not the real person nor is the voice on the phone the real speaker.
+Naive realists assert that those who believe in indirect realism are lead astray by representations of reality that they believe they perceive but which are not true direct perceptions.
+For example, the image of a person in a photograph is not the real person, nor is the voice on the phone the real speaker.
 We make inferences about what we see and hear based on representations of reality, but this is not the same as direct realism.
 There is an objective reality and whatever interpretations we make about what we believe we see in a photo or hear in a conversation do not necessarily reflect what is real.

 Indirect realists would respond that while indirect perception may not imply objective existence, it is crucial in our construction of reality.
 This points out the complexity that exists between the point in time when we perceive an object and the route this perception takes to establish direct awareness of the world.
 When relying on this type of indirect route and viewing it as the end point instead of part of the process, fallacies can occur, especially in our social perceptions.